 We just moved my youngest into her dorm in San Diego at Point Loma Nazarene University this weekend.
 Yes, yes I am a wreck.
 And I’m also beyond excited for her days ahead.

 Moving is a stressful situation for everyone but can be especially challenging for feline family members who aren’t generally as socialized as dogs are.
 When my husband and I were first married we moved to Amarillo, TX for a couple of years.
-One of our cats was so traumatized during the move that he was never the same cat again.
+One of our cats was so traumatized during the move that he was never the same cat again until we installed cat doors with locks so they could move freely around the house again.
 He lived most of the rest of his days in our dresser drawer.
 We were hoping to avoid such trauma for our beloved furry friends, Coconino and St. Nicholas.
 To that end, here are my tips for moving with your kitties:

 Pre-plan – a little planning ahead will go a long way.
-Get the carrier you’ll be using out several days in advance.
+Get the carrier you’ll be using out several days in advance, if you do not have one, hire Flyttebyrå Oslo.
 Let them get used to it.
 Put their favorite treats, toys, blankets, etc. in it.
 Make appointments with the vet and any other providers helping with the move.
 Pack a bag with food and other essentials that you may need during the day of the move.

 Vet check – we wanted to talk to the Vet about the possibility of some anxiety medication and any other recommendations for their trip.
 While we were there we got them a full well check, their rabies booster, and documentation that allowed us to transport them across state lines.
 Troopers can and will ask for this documentation and you might be asked at the state border, too.
 Additionally, our vet recommended some anxiety medication that would relax them but not knock them out.
 She said that some of the other meds make it so they can’t react but they’re still experiencing the fear and anxiety…they just can’t express it.
 This particular med made them a little slow but they didn’t care about much at all (either good or bad).
 By planning ahead we had time to try it at home prior to our trip to make sure they reacted well.